mui/mui-x/docs/data/data-grid/editing/editing.md

 1. The updated row with the new values returned by the [`valueSetter`](#value-parser-and-value-setter).
 2. The original values of the row before editing.

-Please note the `processRowUpdate` must return the row object to update the Data Grid internal state.
+Please note that the `processRowUpdate` must return the row object to update the Data Grid internal state.
 The value returned is used later as an argument on a call to `apiRef.current.updateRows`.

 ```tsx